 The 1997 merger between WCC and Alabama Aviation and Technical College in Ozark and Mobile was followed in 1999 by the merger of WCC and Sparks State Technical College in Eufaula.
 In 2003, the Aviation Campus in Ozark and Aviation Center in Mobile merged with Enterprise State Junior College to enable it to become a community college.
-WCC now includes the Wallace Campus in Dothan, the Sparks Campus in Eufaula, and the Fort Rucker Center.
+WCC now includes the Wallace Campus in Dothan, the Sparks Campus in Eufaula, the Fort Rucker Center, and the Center for Economic and Workforce Development located on Hwy 231 North.
 WCC also provides correctional education programs at Easterling Correctional Facility in Clio, Alabama, and Ventress Correctional Facility in Clayton, Alabama.